IgorNadj/IgorNadj.github.io/index.md

 layout: home
 ---

-# Web Developer 🔨
+# About me

-Full-stack web developer, focused on building applications that both delight the end user and the team who work on it.
-My main interests are in development, automated testing, continuous integration, user experience, mentoring and growing.
+Full-stack software engineer, focused on building applications that both delight the end user and the team who work on it.
+My main interests are in product development, automated testing, continuous integration, user experience, mentoring and growing.

-## Work history 🎩
+## Work history

 See my [Developer Story](https://stackoverflow.com/story/igor.nadj).

-## Personal projects 🍷
+## Personal projects

 A few of my latest personal projects:
 - **Next season** [![github](/assets/github.png)](https://github.com/IgorNadj/nextseason-web) – a little web application I wrote to tell you [when your favourite shows are coming back](/dev/nextseason-web).